-Two ways 3D viewers can help improve SERP rankings
+Two ways 3D & AR technologies can help improve SERP rankings

 First, it’s important to mention that since Google attributes the content of iFrames to the property of another website, there is theoretically no direct impact on search ranking.

-But the presence of 3D and AR tools on your website can indirectly contribute to a SEO strategy in two important ways.
+But the presence of 3D and AR tools on your website can indirectly contribute to a SEO search engine optimization strategy in two important ways.

-The objective of search engines is to give the best possible result to their users (visitors who make a search).
+The objective of search engines is to give the best possible result to their wide range of users (visitors who make a search).
 A good search result is therefore one that technically allows the visitor to find what they are looking for quickly and efficiently.

 270% increase in time spent on your site

-3D views allow users to experience the product from any angle, zoom in for a closer look and see every detail.
+3D views allow users to experience the product from any angle, zoom in for a closer look and see a wide range of detail.

 In fact, on average, customers interact with a 3D model for 20 seconds, while 34% of them interact for more than 30 seconds.
 Furthermore, greater interactivity not only increases the time spent on the model, but also the time spent on the website by up to 270%.